JackMilner1/JackMilner1/README.md

-Hello There 👋,
+## Hello There 👋

 .
-My name is Jack Milner
+My name is Jack Milner\
+\
 .
+Studying Computer Science at the **University of Hertfordshire** 📖\
+\
-Currently studying Computer Science at the University of Hertfordshire 📖 .
-Currently making a chess engine using python with the pygame library ♛
+.
+Currently making a chess engine using Python with the Pygame library ♛